 Start with Keyword Research

-You can make use of tools such as Google Keyword Planner, Ahrefs, or Ubersuggest to find keywords that apply to your niche.
-These keywords must be what your audience is looking for on search engines.
+Use tools such as Google Keyword Planner, Ahrefs, or Ubersuggest to find keywords that apply to your niche.
+These keywords must align with what your audience is searching for online.
+You can also integrate techniques from data-driven content marketing for optimized results.

 Content Plan for All Stages of the Buyer Journey